pradyunsg/sphinx-theme-builder/docs/errors.md

 ## autobuild-failed

-This error is raised when `sphinx-autobuild` exits with an error, which is typically caused by interrupting a fatal error (or interrupt).
-The information about the underlying issue is typically available in the output of `sphinx-autobuild` and is available above this error.
+This error is raised when `sphinx-autobuild` exits with an error, which is typically caused by a fatal error or interrupt.

 **What you can do:** Investigate why the Sphinx build failed.
-Typically, the output for failure will be available above this error.
+Typically, the output for failure above this error will provide relevant information.